Meta-Learning: Structure, Advantages & Examples

 Working of Meta-learning

-In general, a meta-learning algorithm is trained using the outputs (i.e., model predictions) and metadata of machine learning algorithms.
-After training is done, its skills are sent for testing and used to make end/final predictions.
+In general, developers train a meta-learning algorithm using the outputs (i.e., model predictions) and metadata of machine learning algorithms.
+After training, they send its skills for testing and use them to make end/final predictions.

 Meta-learning includes tasks such as